-After outboard runs for about 15 seconds, move throttle grip to IDLE position.
+2) After outboard runs for at least 15 seconds. move throttle grip to IDLE position.
 Outboard continues to run at slow idle speed.

-- After outboard runs for another 15 seconds, advance throttle grip to HALF THROTTLE position.
-Outboard will accelerate to fast idle speed and fog itself. - 4) Allow outboard to run until it shuts itself OFF automatically (less than one minute).
+- 3) After outboard runs for another 15 seconds, fully advance the throttle grip again.
+Outboard will accelerate to fast idle speed and fog itself. - 4) Allow outboard to run until it shuts itself OFF automatically (one to two minutes).